Guanajuato (city): Other civil constructions

 Casa Museo Gene Byron, in the suburb of Marfil, was the former Santa Ana Hacienda and belonged to Canadian artist Gene Byron.
 Byron began studying Mexican muralists in 1941, but her work was also influenced by contemporary Spanish artists.
 She and her husband settled in Guanajuato in 1958, and took over this ex-hacienda in 1962.
 Today the grounds are a cultural center that hosts art exhibitions, theatrical productions, concerts, and book presentations.

+Estadio José Aguilar y Maya is a Baseball Stadium in the City.